Bluehost vs GoDaddy comparison 2019 Review

 As you can see, both companies are very solid when it comes to dedicated servers at least that is what it seems on the surface.

-With both companies, you can edit everything from the root, but the difference between BH and GD is that you can choose between a self-managed, managed or fully-managed server.
+With both companies, you can edit everything from the root, but the difference between Bluehost and Godaddy is that you can choose between a self-managed, managed or fully-managed server.

 If you solely wish to focus on your business, then the fully-managed plan by GoDaddy is perfect for you, so you can only focus on your clients and scaling up your company.